nasa/mmt/README.md

     CMR_SIT_TOKEN

 that if set, will be provided to CMR when downloading collections.
+This variable is set by adding the following line to your **~/.bash_profile**

+    export CMR_SIT_TOKEN=""

+After adding the line and saving the file, don't forget to source the file.

+    source ~/.bash_profile